Fish Creek–Lacombe station

 The station has a center-loading platform with barrier-free access at both ends.
 The North end connects to the heated indoor ticket pavilion and the bus loop.
-The south end connects to the park-and-ride lot as well as the pedestrian overpass that connects Fish Creek Provincial Park and Midnapore to the LRT station.
+The south end connects to the park and ride lot as well as the pedestrian overpass that connects Fish Creek Provincial Park and Midnapore to the LRT station.
 A large 1130 space park-and-ride lot is located on site.

 The station platform was originally constructed to 3-car length with room set aside to easily expand to 4-car length when needed in the future.
 Construction on a Southern extension of the platform started on July 16, 2012, and the new platform extension and relocated track crossing opened on December 15, 2012.

 In 2005, the station registered an average of 6,200 boardings per weekday.

+History

+In February 2024, a proposal was proposed for the Fish Creek-Lacombe Station to be renamed to 'Fish Creek-St. Mary's Station' after the nearby St. Mary's University.